menu iconknow your dna logosearch icon

 KnowYourDNA is reader-supported.
 This means we may receive a commission when you buy something from one of the links on this page.

 Moreover, there is no single gene that causes autism.
-Research shows that several gene variations related to brain development are linked to the condition.2
+Research shows that several gene variations or mutations related to brain development are linked to the condition.2

 What is Autism Spectrum Disorder?